PID | https://hdl.handle.net/21.11115/0000-000E-C324-D |

 The chaplain sto the British Embassy in Vienna gave me the

-can remember the form of service etc.
+can remember the form of service etc. but no answer so far.

 This would be of interest here because though common practice